HP LaserJet: Evolution of control panel

-HP LaserJet 4 Control Panel: the two-character ready code "00" is a carryover from the original LaserJet display shown above, but the display now features 16 alphanumeric characters, allowing 13-character descriptive messages (after the number and a space).
-Many options, such as font selection, paper size and tray selection, I/O settings, and test prints are also available at this control panel through a menu system.
+HP LaserJet 4 Control Panel: the two-character ready code "00" is a carryover from the original LaserJet display shown above, but the display now featured 16 alphanumeric characters, allowing 13-character descriptive messages (after the number and a space).
+Many options, such as font selection, paper size, tray selection, I/O settings, and test prints were also available at this control panel through a menu system.

-The 1992 LaserJet 4L marked the transition between a control panel evolved for an informed operator and one evolved for a casual user.
+The 1992 LaserJet 4L marked the transition between a control panel designed for an informed operator and one designed for a casual user.
 The 4L's predecessor, the IIIP, had an array of buttons and a cryptic numerical LCD.
-The 4L shipped with 4 LEDs, each with an icon to indicate a different condition, and a single pushbutton whose purpose varied depending on context (i.e. Hold down during printing, the printer will cancel the job.
-Hold down when off, the printer will power up and print a test page including total number of pages printed.
-A short press would provide a form feed or tell the printer to resume from a paper jam or out-of-paper condition.
-The actual application of the button was supposed to be far more intuitive than any possible written description – basically, the button tells the printer "whatever you're doing now, do the next most logical thing").
-This interface was supposed to be easier for new and casual users to understand and use, but it was also much less powerful, as in any case there is only one thing a user can make the printer do.
-Until the user becomes familiar with the printer's behavior, they have to guess what that one thing is, or else consult the manual.
+The 4L shipped with 4 LEDs, each with an icon to indicate a different condition, and a single pushbutton with a function that varied depending on context (i.e. hold down during printing, the printer will cancel the job; hold down when off, the printer will power up and print a test page, including total number of pages printed; a short press would provide a form feed or tell the printer to resume from a paper jam or out-of-paper condition).
+This interface was supposed to be easier for new and casual users to understand and use, but it was also much less flexible, since the pushbutton could only accomplish one thing at a time, dependent on the printer's current status.
+Until the user became familiar with the printer's behavior, they would need to continually consult the manual or guess what function the button would initiate.